 In addition to the group study rooms, the Bartle Library has individual carrels assigned on a yearly basis to graduate and PhD students.
 Food and drink are not permitted in the group study rooms or carrels.
 For more information: Locked Study Carrels.

 The Group Study – Presentation Practice Room in the Information Commons is designed for the use of students working on group courses and academic research related projects and for use as a rehearsal space for presentations.
-The space may be reserved in person up to one week in advance.
-When the area is not in use, it will be available on a first come basis.
-Reservation guidelines:
+The space may be reserved using the online reservation system.

 For health and safety reasons, we require that shirts and shoes be worn at all times.
 Any activity posing a sanitary or health risk to others is prohibited.